How Consultations Work

 - We also have a computer lab where you may browse the internet, check your email, or print out your prompt before your appointment.
 Sign in at the front desk to use the computer lab.

-- At your appointment time, your tutor will call for you.
-You and your tutor will typically go into a cubicle or office, unless you'd rather have an appointment elsewhere in the Writing Center.
+- At your appointment time, your consultant will call for you.
+You and your tutor will typically go into a cubicle or office, unless you'd rather have an appointment elsewhere in the University Writing Center.
 There are plenty of study areas outside of the cubicles where we can work with you!
-We usually tutor in cubicles to ensure a controlled and private environment.
+We usually hold consultations in cubicles to ensure a controlled and private environment.

 LATE POLICY - IF YOU ARE 5 MINUTES LATE FOR YOUR APPOINTMENT, YOUR SCHEDULED TIME SLOT WILL BE MARKED AS MISSED AND MAY BE GIVEN AWAY TO ANOTHER WRITER.
 Although, if you anticipate that you might be late for your upcoming appointment, we encourage you to call us at (512) 245·3018 and let us know.
 We're more than happy to keep the session scheduled for you, but keep in mind that your session will still end at the time it was originally scheduled to finish.

-- Your tutoring session is a collaborative process; both you and your tutor will actively discuss how to improve your current assignment and holistic writing skills.
-This conversation will guide your session and will help to determine the best approach for improving your writing.
+- Your consultation is a collaborative process; both you and your consultant will actively discuss how to improve your current assignment and holistic writing skills.
+This conversation will guide your session and will help to determine the best approach for your writing processes.

 - Your session will end at 25 or 55 minutes.

-- Your tutor will walk with you to the front desk.
+- Your consultant will walk with you to the front desk.
 You do not have to sign out.
 Feel free to stay for coffee, tea, or to use our computer lab.

 Now, it’s up to you!
 Revise and update your current assignment based off of the suggestions and discussion you had with your tutor.